-This will be the ninth year of the Summer School, which is jointly hosted by the European University Institute (Florence, Italy) and the Harvard Law School (Cambridge, Mass., U.S.A.).
-It is also sponsored by CIRSFID-Alma AI, the Law Department, The University of Bologna (Italy), The University of Hamburg, and the European Academy of Legal Theory, and the ERC Project CompuLaw.
+This will be the eleventh year of the Summer School, which is jointly hosted by the European University Institute (Florence, Italy) and the Harvard Law School (Cambridge, Mass., U.S.A.).
+It is also sponsored by CIRSFID-Alma AI, the Law Department, The University of Bologna (Italy), The University of Hamburg, the European Academy of Legal Theory, and the ERC Project CompuLaw.
 This course is designed to give students rigorous training in a wide variety of logical methods that can assist in the analysis of law for all kinds of legal analysts, including students, lawyers, judges and scholars.
 The overall framework for the course is the Logocratic Method, a systematic method for assessing the strengths and weaknesses of arguments, including, but not limited to, legal arguments.

-Some of our students may also be interested in the Summer School on Artificial Intelligence and Law, which is also planned to take place online from Thursday, 7 July through Friday, 8 July and then Monday, 11 July to Friday, 15 July 2022, and is sponsored by the European University Institute in Florence and the University of Pittsburgh.
+Some of our students may also be interested in the Summer School on Artificial Intelligence and Law, which is also planned to take place in Florence from Monday, 10 July to Friday, 14 July, and is sponsored by the European University Institute in Florence and the University of Pittsburgh.

 Meanwhile, we hope that you and those close to you stay well.

 Scott Brewer and Giovanni Sartor, on behalf of other professors in the Law and Logic Summer School.

-For further information on the Summer School on Law and Logic, you can contact Professor Scott Brewer
+For further information on the Law and Logic Summer School, you can contact Professor Scott Brewer.